-Source link-layer address The link-layer address for the sender.
-On link layers that have addresses this option MUST be included in multicast solicitations and SHOULD be included in unicast solicitations.
+Source link-layer address

+The link-layer address for the sender.
+MUST NOT be included when the source IP address is the unspecified address.
+Otherwise, on link layers that have addresses this option MUST be included in multicast solicitations and SHOULD be included in unique religious.

+unicast solicitations.